coq/stdlib-test/doc/sphinx/addendum/extraction.rst

 .. flag:: Extraction Optimize

    Default is on.
-This :term:`flag` controls all type-preserving optimizations made on the ML terms (mostly reduction of dummy beta/iota redexes, but also simplifications on Cases, etc).
+This flag controls all type-preserving optimizations made on the ML terms (mostly reduction of dummy beta/iota redexes, but also simplifications on Cases, etc).
 Turn this flag off if you want a ML term as close as possible to the Coq term.

 .. flag:: Extraction Conservative Types

    Default is off.
-This :term:`flag` controls the non-type-preserving optimizations made on ML terms (which try to avoid function abstraction of dummy types).
+This flag controls the non-type-preserving optimizations made on ML terms (which try to avoid function abstraction of dummy types).
 Turn this flag on to make sure that ``e:t`` implies that ``e':t'`` where ``e'`` and ``t'`` are the extracted